winitzki/scall/tutorial/programming_dhall.md

 We expect to iterate over `1, 2, ..., n` while computing the factorial.
 It is clear that the accumulator must hold both the current partial result and the iteration count.
-So, let us define the accumulator type as a pair `{ current : Natural, iteration : Natural }`.
+So, we  define the accumulator type as a pair `{ current : Natural, iteration : Natural }`.
 ```dhall
 let Accum : Type = { current : Natural, iteration : Natural }
 ```